OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 }
 ```

-#### Q. How does SaveAs(path, value) replace an existing file without throwing "The file ...xlsx already exists" error?
+#### Q. How to use SaveAs(path, value) to replace existing files and avoid the "The file ...xlsx already exists" error?

 Please use the Stream class to customize file creation logic, e.g.: